nsyilmaz/SnykTest/README.md

 Here the micromatch@4.0.6 is vulnerable and you are only able to upgrade micromatch to v4.0.8

-If fast-glob@3.2.12 depends on "micromatch": "^4.0.7" (dependency version is used with carrot sign ^) you can use npm dedup
+If fast-glob@3.2.12 depends on "micromatch": "^4.0.7" (dependency version is used with carrot sign ^ , first check this: https://www.npmjs.com/package/fast-glob?activeTab=dependencies) you can use npm dedup.
 ```sh
 npm i micromatch@4.0.8 --save-exact
 ```